-- a) Two pump units being installed, the capacity of each being calculated on t basis of a hundred year storm recurrence interval and a storm duration of (five) minutes, one pump acting in reserve capacity. - a) The two pumps being designed to work on an alternate basis to ensure the both pumps receive equal usage and neither pump remains continuous idle.

-- A holding well being provided within the basement, of sufficient capacity store the discharge based on a hundred year storm recurrence interval a storm duration of ninety minutes.
-In addition to this an above ground storal shall be provided up to a hundred year storm recurrence interval and storduration of two hours.
-The holding well is to be designed so that a minimular volume of water is retained in the well for health reasons when the pum are in the "off" position or if there is a break in electrical supply. - c) A storm of two hours' duration has been adopted as a basis for determini the size of the well, the assumption being that electrical supply will reinstated within this period. - d) The pump out system is to be independent of any gravity drainage line except at the property boundary where a grated surface pit is to constructed from which a connection will be permitted to the gravity draina system.
-The invert levels of the pipes in the grated surface pit are to be su that the outlet from the pump out system is above the inlet of the grav system. - e) Storage areas and areas used for purposes other than car parking or acce aisles are to be constructed a minimum of 100mm above the top water leve - f) The contributing catchment area to the pump out system is to be limited the access ramp area only and subsoil drainage.
+- a) Two pump units being installed, the capacity of each being calculated on the basis a hundred year storm recurrence interval and a storm duration of 5 (five) minute one pump acting in reserve capacity. - b) The two pumps being designed to work on an alternate basis to ensure that be pumps receive equal usage and neither pump remains continuously idle. - c) A holding well being provided within the basement, of sufficient capacity to store t discharge based on a hundred year storm recurrence interval and storm duration ninety minutes.
+In addition to this an above ground storage shall be provided up to hundred year storm recurrence interval and storm duration of two hours.
+The holdi well is to be designed so that a minimum volume of water is retained in the well i health reasons when the pumps are in the "off" position or if there is a break electrical supply. - d) A storm of two hours' duration has been adopted as a basis for determining the si of the well, the assumption being that electrical supply will be reinstated within the period. - e) The pump out system is to be independent of any gravity drainage lines, except at t property boundary where a grated surface pit is to be constructed from which connection will be permitted to the gravity drainage system.
+The invert levels of t pipes in the grated surface pit are to be such that the outlet from the pump out system is above the inlet of the gravity system. - f) Storage areas and areas used for purposes other than car parking or access aisl are to be constructed a minimum of 100mm above the top water level. - g) The contributing catchment area to the pump out system is to be limited to the acceramp area only and subsoil drainage.